One thing you can say about Dave Ramsey is that he keeps things simple.

 - Save at least 10% of my gross monthly income

 - Become debt free in 18 months

 - Reduce my cost of living to 25% of my total take-home pay

 Having a budget is one thing, but sticking to a budget is a whole different ballgame.
 That’s where Dave Ramsey’s recommended budgeting system comes into play.

 To help with the discipline required, Ramsey suggests using an allocated spending plan.
 To summarize, an allocated spending plan is a budget that allocates expenses by pay period.

 For example, if you’re paid on the 1st and 15th of each month, you’ll have a budget for each period:

-- 1st through 14th of the month
+- The 1st through the 14th of the month

 From there, you’ll create a zero-based budget.
-That means every dollar earned within that time frame will be allocated.
+That means every dollar earned within that timeframe will be allocated.
 There are some finer details to this method, so use this step-by-step guide to begin.

 Other Budgeting Methods